 Make a note of any recurring payments and subscriptions, and set reminders for them.
 Be sure to budget appropriately for those expenses before they arrive.

-Have a flexible budgeting system
+Have a budgeting system

 Try a free money management app that helps you track your spending, set budgets, cut your bills, and control your finances.

 Snoop can connect to your bank accounts and credit cards to show all your information in one place.
 It can save you money on your household bills by tracking who’s taking your money to check you’re not overpaying your bills.
 You’ll get access to special offers and exclusive deals to help cut your costs.

 Snoop also provides personalised spend analysis to help you track your spending by category or merchant.
 You can create budgets for your monthly spending and each spending category.